 I loved meeting everyone who came, it was such a fun afternoon.
 Mrs Dalloway’s Errand was the first time I’d collaborated on an Experience and I really enjoyed working with Lauren, we had a great time planning and running the event.

-I am thrilled to tell you that I am planning to host this walk again next Spring, this time with tea instead of lunch.
+I am hoping to host this walk again next Spring, this time with tea instead of lunch.
 You don’t have to have read Mrs Dalloway to enjoy the walk but don’t be surprised if you are inspired to read this wonderful book afterwards.
 I do hope you’ll come.
-If you’d like to come, you can find out more here.
+If you’d like to come, sign up to my newsletter to be notified of the dates.

 Today I felt like Mrs. Dalloway, except flowers were bought for me!
 The Bleak House and Lauren Keim Bleak House Experience took us through Mrs. Dalloway’s footsteps, from what may have been her street in Westminster up to Bond Street and lunch at Thomas’s.
 From completely unexpected charming residential streets tucked away behind Westminster Abbey up to the fishmonger’s on Bond Street that has been replaced by a Hugo Boss, it was a unique journey through London.